 - return to top -

 3.01 Application of the Academic Honesty Policy.
-This policy applies to those acts of dishonesty committed by a student while enrolled at the University of Houston.
+This policy applies only to those acts of dishonesty performed while the student is enrolled in the university.

 - return to top -